URL of this page: https://medlineplus.gov/genetics/condition/dentatorubral-pallidoluysian-atrophy/

 Causes

-DRPLA is caused by a mutation in the ATN1 gene.
+DRPLA is caused by a variant (also called mutation) in the ATN1 gene.
 This gene provides instructions for making a protein called atrophin 1.
-Although the function of atrophin 1 is unclear, it likely plays an important role in nerve cells (neurons) in many areas of the brain.
+Although the exact function of atrophin 1 is unknown, it appears to play an important role in nerve cells (neurons) in many areas of the brain.

 Inheritance